 Health Indicator Report of Blood Pressure: Doctor-diagnosed Hypertension

-In general, high blood pressure prevalence increases with age.
-Males have higher rates of high blood pressure in every age category.
-For adults aged 65 and over, the prevalence of high blood pressure is similar for males and females.
+In general, high blood pressure prevalence increased with age.
+Utah males had higher rates of high blood pressure in every age category.
+For adults aged 65 and over, the prevalence of high blood pressure was similar for males and females in 2017.

 NotesDoctor-diagnosed hypertension is based on the answer to the question: "Have you ever been told by a doctor, nurse, or other health professional that you have high blood pressure?"
-Response options are "Yes", "No", and "Yes but female told only during pregnancy, and "Told borderline high or pre-hypertensive."
-Women who report having hypertension only during pregnancy and individuals who are told they are borderline high are considered as having answered "No." In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
-With this change Utah is consistent with both the U.S. and other states using IBIS.
-Data has been updated from 2011 onward in all chart views to reflect this change.
+Response options are : "Yes", "No", "Yes but female told only during pregnancy, and "Told borderline high or pre-hypertensive."
+Women who report having hypertension only during pregnancy and individuals who are told they are borderline high are considered as having answered "No." In 2016, Utah BRFSS modified its methodology for age adjustment to increase the precision of the estimate.
+Data in IBIS charts have been updated back to 2011 forward to reflect this change.
+With this change, age-adjustment for Utah is more consistent with both the U.S. and other states using IBIS.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health